Jump to content

 player.toggleFullscreen() // Toggle fullscreen

-Note on iOS/Mobile Safari: As iOS does not support the full-screen API for container elements, VidPly automatically switches to a ‘pseudo-full-screen’ mode, which uses CSS to position the player so that it fills the entire screen.
-This provides a full-screen-like experience on iOS devices, whilst retaining all player functions.
+Note on iOS/Mobile Safari: As iOS does not support the full-screen API for container elements, VidPly automatically switches to a ‘pseudo-full-screen’ mode, in which the player is positioned using CSS to fill the entire viewport.
+This provides a near-full-screen experience on iOS devices, whilst retaining all the player’s functions.

 Subtitles